Jesusqg42/jesusqg42/README.md

 ✔ I am currently learning about **deep learning**🥰. <br>
 ✔ I am looking to collaborate with any Open - Source on **Frontend and Backend** Projects. <br>
 ✔ Ask me anything you want, If I am alive I will respond in a matter of seconds 😉. <br>
-✔ Fun fact : **I always try to learn something new** and then sleep until it is stored in the brain 😎.
+✔ Fun fact : **I always try to learn something new** and then sleep until it is stored in the brain 😎. <br>

 ## 🏆 GitHub Trophies
 ![](https://github-profile-trophy.vercel.app/?username=jesusqg42&theme=dracula&no-frame=false&no-bg=true&margin-w=4)